Laureatul/python_projects/README.md

+## Python Projects repo
-## This repo has been created for adding my python projects
+This repo has been created for adding my python projects